How to Apply

 STEP 6: Submission of Documents

-Submit the completed cover sheet together with the Midwifery Supplementary Application Form, personal letter (three copies) and your officially certified academic transcripts from all secondary and post-secondary schools attended to:
+Submit the completed cover sheet together with the Midwifery Supplementary Application Form, personal letter (four copies) and your officially certified academic transcripts from all secondary and post-secondary schools attended to:

 Undergraduate Admissions and Recruitment